crossplane/crossplane/design/design-doc-external-secret-stores.md

 #### External Secret Store Configuration: StoreConfig

-External secret store configuration will contain the required information other than the name (and optional attributes) of secret.
+External secret store configuration will contain the required information other than the name (and optional metadata) of secret.
 Thanks to [the standardization efforts] on a declarative API for syncing secrets from external stores into Kubernetes, there is already an [existing schema] that we can follow here.
 However, there will be slight differences since we want to